APS Investigations and Findings

 The Review Judge will send you and APS a written decision called a Review Decision.
 APS cannot appeal it.

 Maybe not.
-It could still be going.
 It is only over once you get a notice saying the allegation is Substantiated, Unsubstantiated, or Inconclusive.

 If you are not sure if APS has an open investigation, contact them and ask.
 Protect yourself.
 Follow up in writing.
 Save a copy for your records.